LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial.md

 </center>

-### Section 1.6: Analyze differences in nucleosome organization with feature NP
+### Section 2.6: Visualize differences in nucleosome organization
-In this section, users can analyze differences in nucleosome organization in cancer and healthy samples using feature NP in the directory `/Features/NP_site_list/`.
-(Take file `/Features/NP_site_list/site_list1.txt` as an exmaple)
+In this section, users can analyze differences in nucleosome organization in cancer and healthy samples using feature NP in the directory `/ouput_directory/Features/NP_site_list/`.
+(Take file `/ouput_directory/Features/NP_site_list/site_list1.txt` as an exmaple)

 First, load data from output directory.
 ```R